 Fitzgerald's Men Store located at Breton Village Mall.

 Photo by Carbon Stories for Experience Grand Rapids

 The 20 or so stores at Breton Village are a unique combination of local boutiques and national retailers.
 This is a beautifully designed upscale mall designed for a one-stop errand run: D&W Fresh Market, salons, men’s and women’s clothing, and sought-after brand names like Ann Taylor LOFT, Anthropologie, Boyne Country Sports, Orvis and West Elm.
 This is the only West Michigan presence for a number of them.

 Young kids will love the koi pond and fountain, or will sit and eat their snack in front of the fireplace before you brave the grocery store with the whole family.
 Fuel up before or after shopping at CoreLife Eatery or the Kurdish-style Mediterranean restaurant Café de Miro.
 Individual store hours vary.

 Tanger OutletsBack to Top of List

 Photo by Experience Grand Rapids

 Located 15 minutes south of downtown Grand Rapids in Byron Center, the outlets are the perfect blend of outdoor exposure and shelter from the elements; open-air coverings block rain and snow, but still provide a breath of fresh air between stores.
 There are places to sit and rest, a large central fireplace, and tactful landscaping and décor throughout.
-A new addition to Tanger Outlets is the 5 Lakes Brew Pub where you can take a break from shopping and enjoy a local brew and tasty food options.
+The 5 Lakes Brew Pub is a great spot to take a break from shopping and enjoy a local brew and tasty food options.